A truly wonderful gluten free bread – the best we have ever tasted!

 3 tsp Apple Cider Vinegar or Lemon Juice

 2 Large Eggs, at room temperature

 Pour the water into a bowl and stir in the sugar until dissolved.
 Add the Yeast and stir gently to combine.
 Cover and set-aside to let it proof for approx. 10 minutes.

 Combine the Dry Mix ingredients in small bowl.

-Combine the Wet Mix ingredients in bowl of a stand mixer fitted with the paddle attachment.
+Combine the Wet Mix ingredients in the bowl of a stand mixer fitted with the standard beater attachment (K beater if using a Kenwood).
 Mix for just a few seconds.

 Add in the proofed Yeast Mix and mix again for just a few seconds.

-Add the Dry Mix and beat on medium-high for approx. 3 minutes.
-Scrape down the sides during this time if needed.
+Add the Dry Mix and beat on medium-high for at least 3 minutes.
+Stop and scrape down the sides during this time if needed.
 The dough will be wet, but thick and very sticky!